ankitrajput0096/Full_Stack_App_Using_SpringBoot_And_React/README.md

 ### Installing

     Once you have maven and npm installed on your environment, install the project dependencies via:

-    #### 1) Using terminal go into 'react_app' folder and perform these actions:
+    #### 1) Using terminal, go into 'react_app' folder and perform these actions:

     Installing dependencies: